-All residents will be required to attend the Wednesday didactic session where the SCORE curriculum is used.
+All residents will be required to attend the TUESDAY didactic session where the SCORE curriculum is used, IN PERSON.
 This lecture is designed to review current surgical practice and serve as a forum for clinical case discussions.
 Oral examination-type discussion is encouraged.

-The schedule is distributed in July and posted on the surgery website.
+The schedule is distributed in July and posted on the surgery website, as well as posted in the call room.
 Revisions are also posted there as necessary.
 Attendance is taken at each lecture, and residents must be present at, or have an excused absence for, all lectures.
 Excused absences include vacation, sick all day, etc. If you will be on vacation or are sick, please notify the residency office of this.
 Any absence from these meetings must be explained.
+Additionally, this lecture time is protected study time, please forward your phones to the appropriate person- ask your chiefs for assistance if you do not know what to do.